tobyhodges/fair-research-software/episodes/07-code-structure.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can be bests structure code into reusable components with a single responsibility?
+- How can we bests structure code?
 - What is a common code structure (pattern) for creating software that can read input from command line?
-- What are conventional places to store data, code, results, tests and auxiliary information and metadata within our software or research project?
+- What are conventional places to store data, code, results, tests, auxiliary information and metadata within our software or research project?

 ::::::::::::::::::::::::::::::::::::::::::::::::